 There is no special class which represents a population.
-It's just a collection of phenotypes.
-As collection class, the Seq interface is used.
-The own Seq implementations allows to express the mutability state of the population at the type level and makes the coding more reliable.
-For a detailed description of this collection classes see section 1.4.4 on page 38.
+It's just a collection of Phenotypes.
+As collection class, the ISeq interface is used.
+The ISeq interface allows to express the immutability of the population at the type level and makes the code more readable.
+For a detailed description of this collection classes see section 1.4.4.